hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 ![API request body JSON for protection policy creation](/img/api-body-json-request-for-protection-policies.png)

-﻿*The above figure shows the guide for protection-policies request body JSON structure.*
+﻿*The above figure shows the guide to create a protection-policy request body JSON structure.*

 To simplify this example, I created a three-tier protection-policy for VMware as depicted by this snippet from the protection policy’s menu.